Chronic Diseases

 All patients who are hypertensive, and who take medication for their blood pressure will be invited for an annual BP check at the Practice.
 Often this may include routine blood sampling, depending on the medication you have been prescribed.

 Colm, our Practice Based Pharmacist, supported by Dr Davison is currently running hypertension clinics by invitation only.
 You may be invited to attend the Practice in due course for a routine appointment.
-However, if you are experiencing high blood pressure, dizziness, headaches please contact the Practice to make an appointmemt with a GP.
+However, if you are experiencing high blood pressure, dizziness, headaches please contact the Practice to make an appointment with a GP.

 Arthritis